 Dog Soldiers (2002) ***

 Marshall's second feature, 2005's all-female The Descent, was definitely a step up, but I'm not nearly as enamored with that film as most filmgoers are.
 I am an unabashed fan of his third film Doomsday (2008) (review) though.
-Doomsday is admittedly a total mashup/rip-off—but in the best sense (the way the Italians did it in the 80s)—of Escape From New York (1981) (review) (complete with the female equivalent of Snake Plissken in the lead), 28 Days Later (2002) (review), Aliens (1986), The Warriors (1979), Excalibur (1981) and Mad Max 2 (1981) (review), effortlessly swinging from genre to genre.
+Doomsday is admittedly a total mashup/homage—but in the best sense (the way the Italians did so often in the 80s)—of Escape From New York (1981) (review) (complete with the female equivalent of Snake Plissken in the lead), 28 Days Later (2002) (review), Aliens (1986) (review), The Warriors (1979) (review), Excalibur (1981), and Mad Max 2 (1981) (review), effortlessly swinging from genre to genre.
 (Boy, Marshall sure seems to have been influenced by films released in 1981.)

 What I appreciate most about Dog Soldiers is its spirit and fierce independent nature.
 As to the film itself, it's solid fun but not one I need to revisit often.